The Role of API Gateways in Modern Mortgage Lending Platforms

 For mortgage companies, this creates both a compliance deadline and a strategic opportunity.
 The forced migration is a chance to audit every integration, eliminate redundant connections, and implement a proper gateway architecture instead of the point-to-point integration approach that most companies accumulated over years of adding individual vendors.

-The API-based EPC platform offers advantages over the legacy SDK:
+The API-based EPC platform offers structural advantages over the legacy SDK:

-• API calls don't run every time a loan is opened or saved, making Encompass significantly faster
+• API calls do not run every time a loan is opened or saved, making Encompass significantly faster

 • API connections operate independently from the LOS client, improving system stability